The two types of animals are among the most poisonous animals in the world.

 The Hawksbill Turtle is an endangered species due to habitat loss, pollution, hunting, and illegal trade of their shells.

-It is crucial to conserve their habitats and protect them from human activities to ensure their survival in the future.
+Conserving their habitats and protecting them from human activities is crucial to ensuring their survival in the future.